 Common Names: Some of the Buttercups have assumed the same common name as others of the genus.
 R. hispidus is variously listed as Swamp Buttercup, Hispid Buttercup, Bristly Buttercup and Rough Buttercup.
 Bristly Buttercup is also applied to R. pensylvanicus.
 Best to stick with the scientific name.

 Comparisons: Here are a few other buttercups for comparison.
 Kidney-leaf Buttercup, R. abortivus; Cursed Crowfoot, R. sceleratus; Tall Buttercup, R. acris; Hooked Crowfoot, R. recurvatus; Bristly Buttercup, R. pensylvanicus.

-Above: Note that some flowers have more than 5 petals.
+Above: Note that some flowers in the Wildflower Garden have more than 5 petals.
+See notes below.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.